AndyMcGamer/ECE-594Q/HW4/README.md

 # Software Renderer from Scratch
 This project/assignment was to implement the real-time graphics pipeline using C++ from scratch.
-OpenGL was used only as a way to display the frame buffer on the screen.
+OpenGL was used only as a way to display the framebuffer onto the screen.

 ## Graphics Pipeline
 The following features were implemented: